-Think of Christmas in the West, and you have a small idea of how Chinese New Year in Hong Kong is not unlike Christmas in the west.
-There is the tradition of giving gifts and feasting on food, as well as the custom of feuding with family members after being shut up inside watching old film reruns for a couple of days.
+Think of Christmas in the West, and you have a small idea of how Chinese New Year unfolds in Hong Kong.
+As with Christmas, Chinese New Year coincides with plenty of giving gifts and feasting on food, as well as feuding with family members after being shut up inside watching old film reruns for a couple of days.

 People spend their days on a regimental timetable of family visits, spruced up by the many mandatory events and celebrations held around the city.
 Below are some of the main Chinese New Year traditions and customs that Hong Kong has given its own unique twist.